Santorum rejoices in in his GOP caucus sweep, but he faces major challenges in upcoming states

 "We feel like going forward we're going to have the money we need to make the case we want," he said.

 To replenish his coffers, Santorum arranged a weekend of fundraising events in California.
+It's good timing, too: In the day since he won Tuesday's contests, Santorum raised more than $1 million as donors started to take a second look at his candidacy.
 He plans to start campaigning in Washington state on Monday, and then Ohio and Michigan in the following days.

 At the same time, aides conceded he was making little or no effort in the caucuses in Maine that end this weekend, and they are still working on plans for competing in primaries in Michigan and Arizona on Feb.
 28, as well as the delegate-rich, 10-state Super Tuesday a week later.

-APNewsBreak: Deputies were dispatched to Powell home 8 minutes after call was placed
+APNewsBreak: Deputies were dispatched to Powell home nearly 8 minutes after call came in

 TACOMA, Wash.
-(AP) -- Emergency call logs show that nearly eight minutes elapsed between the time a social worker called 911 to report that Josh Powell's children were in danger and when deputies were dispatched, and it took another 14 minutes for a deputy to arrive on scene.
+(AP) -- Emergency call logs show that nearly eight minutes elapsed between when a social worker called 911 to report that Josh Powell's children were in danger and when sheriff's deputies were dispatched.
+By the time officers were on their way, the home was exploding in a gas-fueled inferno, with Powell and his two young boys inside.

 The Associated Press obtained the logs Wednesday night under a public records request.